cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 Once this is done, you set the returned id to @id instance variable.

 Q9.
 Why do we use prepared statements when performing database operations?
+A9.
+We use prepared statements to protect from sql injections.

 ## Extension Questions